 While the Facebook business model has evolved to include an excellent mobile version and other third-party applications, the web version is still preferred by most users.
 Why not?
 Come to think of it Facebook.com is one of the most advanced websites around and is aimed at a huge audience.
 Practically anyone.

 We must also consider that we are talking about a company that succeeds in attracting to itself the best talents in the field of digital engineering, so it is easy to see how the company can boast one of the most complex and user-friendly websites in the world.
+The fact that there companies such as Pistachio Consulting, who deal in providing likes and followers for customers, speaks for itself.
 Even if in the various smartphone stores there are numerous applications full of options to customize your Facebook profile and “play” with so many tweaks, in reality there are many tricks for Facebook that you may not know.

 I’m talking, in fact, of official functions, available to anyone and easily accessible with a few clicks.
 The beauty is that you don’t even have to leave the official website.
 Now take a look at these tricks and get ready to watch Zuckerberg’s social network with new eyes!